strauszm/AreYouReady/README.md

-This is the website of the R workbook _Are You Ready for R?_ by Michael Strausz [https://www.michaelstrausz.com/](https://www.michaelstrausz.com/).
+This is the website of the R workbook _Are You Ready for R?_ by Michael Strausz [Michael Strausz](https://www.michaelstrausz.com/).